American Sign Language at the Five Colleges

 Eligibility: Undergraduate and graduate students who are enrolled in a degree program at one of the Five Colleges and who meet the prerequisites can take the course.
 Continuing education students, community members, and Five College faculty/staff are not eligible to participate in the program.

 To register: New students applying for Advanced ASL B should submit a mentored course application.
 You will receive instructions on how to register after a program staff member has reviewed your application.
-ASL students do not need to complete the orientation tutorial.
-Continuing students do not need to submit a new application.
+ASL students do not need to complete an intake interview.
+Students who have previously taken ASL through the Five College Center for World Languages do not need to submit a new application.
 Email email@example.com with the language and level of course requested.

 Credits: As with all interchange classes, credit varies by campus.
 For an ASL half course, you will receive the equivalent of:

 - Amherst: half course